bbawj/note-vault/Notes/File Systems.md

 Number of pointers in 1 index block = $1000/2=500$
 File size supported = $(6+500) \times 1000=506,000B$
 ![](https://i.imgur.com/VB9xuM7.png)
 File data can be stored across different physical storage blocks.
-A smaller physical block helps to reduce internal fragmentation as the last block occupied by the file can is only 512B compared to 4KB
+A smaller physical block helps to reduce internal fragmentation as the last block occupied by the file can is only 512B compared to 4KB.
+Using the larger block size would also help to improve throughput.